-On the fourth Thursday afternoon of each month from May through October, Taleamor Park will host a public reception so that residents may share their work in open studios, readings, lectures, exhibitions, and/or performances.
+On the fourth Thursday afternoon of each month from May through October, Taleamor Park hosts an open house so that residents may share their work in open studios, readings, lectures, exhibitions, and/or performances.

 From November through April, Taleamor Park offers flexibly-scheduled residencies with a ten night minimum.

 Taleamor Park is in northern Indiana between the towns of LaPorte and Rolling Prairie and is accessible from major east-west highways.